Run your Azure Functions from a package file

 d:\home\site\wwwroot.
 It also creates the

-wwwroot becomes read-only.
+wwwroot as a read-only filesystem.
 For more information about zip deployment, see Zip deployment for Azure Functions.

 Adding the WEBSITE_RUN_FROM_PACKAGE setting